FISCO-BCOS/FISCO-BCOS-DOC/index.rst

 So, what is FISCO BCOS?
 It is a platform/community with software developers building blockchain frameworks and solutions.

 The open source license for FISCO BCOS is GPL3.0 .
-Join us at `github <https://github.com/FISCO-BCOS>`_.
+Join us at `Github <https://github.com/FISCO-BCOS>`_.

 .. toctree::